 - How high do you/we want to set the bar going forward?

-One leader was sharing that she now considers someone from another department or another country that might be a great addition to a team, bring some new insights, a different perspective.
+One leader was sharing that she now considers people from other departments or other countries that might be a great addition to her team.
+She believes this employee will bring new insights and a different perspective.

 This was not something she had considered a few months ago.
 “If I’m being honest,” she confessed, “it seemed easier to work with who was in front of me, in the room, in the office, even if they were not the best fit or had the right expertise for the team.”